Stability and Extension of Steady and Ranging Persistence: Related Works

 \subsection{Steady and ranging persistence for Graphs}

-Now persistence freed from its homology chains, categorical persistence leads to the development of persistence for specific types of data, such as graph persistence.
+Now that persistence is freed from its homology chains, categorical persistence leads to the development of persistence for specific types of data, such as graph persistence.
 We consider the category $\cat{Gph}_m$ of graphs with monomorphisms (note that the theory presented in this section also works with the category of digraphs).

 Different methods of building persistence functions for graphs have been developed.
-In~\cite{bergomi-beyond-topological-persistence}, the authors defined a method of building interesting graph persistence functions using \textit{posets} and the notion of weakly directed properties.
-Another method of building a graph persistence function was defined in~\cite{bergomi-steady-ranging} through the theory of steady and ranging graph persistence.
-We introduce the main definitions and results of this theory, as it is the starting point of the present work. \begin{definition}[graph feature,~{\cite[Definition 8]{bergomi-steady-ranging}}] Given a graph $G=(V,E)$, a \emph{graph feature} is a function $\F:\mathcal{P}(V\cup E)\mapsto\{true,false\}$ (where $\mathcal{P}(V\cup E)$ is the power set of $V\cup E$).
+In~\cite{bergomi-beyond-topological-persistence}, the authors defined a method for building interesting graph persistence functions using \textit{posets} and the notion of weakly directed properties.
+Another method of building a graph persistence function was introduced in~\cite{bergomi-steady-ranging} through the theory of steady and ranging graph persistence.
+We introduce the main definitions and results of this theory, as it is the starting point of the present work. \begin{definition}[graph feature,~{\cite[Definition 8]{bergomi-steady-ranging}}] \addd{A \emph{graph feature} $\F$ consists, for every graph $G=(V,E)$, of a function $\F_G:\mathcal{P}(V\cup E)\mapsto\{true,false\}$ (where $\mathcal{P}(V\cup E)$ is the power set of $V\cup E$).